Cluj - Things to Do in Cluj in September

 Turda Salt Mine Underground Tours

-Apuseni Mountains Hiking Trails
+Apuseni Mountains Hiking Routes

 September Events & Festivals

-Mid September
+Mid to Late September

 Essential Tips